Let’s cut to the chase: what are high-protein foods for weight loss?

 You have to fill yourself up with calories that have VALUE.

-You can’t be eating crap that literally doesn’t fill you up.
+You can’t be eating crap that doesn’t fill you up.

-I’m saying the calories you eat must be real.
-By real I mean they have to take up space and have nutrients.
+I’m saying the calories you eat must be accurate.
+By real, I mean they have to take up space and have nutrients.

 Want a picture?